visciang/mbs/docs/configuration.md

 }
 ```

-- cache.push: enable/disable push to the remote caches
+- `remote_cache.push`: enable/disable push to the remote caches
-- cache.volume: the host directory where we mount the remote cache folder
+- `remote_cache.volume`: the host directory where we mount the remote cache folder
-- cache.docker_registry: the external docker registry
+- `remote_cache.docker_registry`: the external docker registry

 This approach is flexible enough to "share" the cache data between all the developers and the CI.
 It's enough to map the host dir to a "shared disk" (for example with NFS, cifs, ...).